mvysny/karibu-migration/README.md

    if you want to disable text input.
 * `scrollToSelectedItem()` - no replacement as of today.
 Please open a feature request at [flow-components/issues](https://github.com/vaadin/flow-components).

+Also take a look at the [ComboBox with Vaadin 8 behavior](https://vaadin.com/directory/component/combo-box-with-vaadin-8-behavior/overview) which closely mimics Vaadin 8 ComboBox.

 ## NativeSelect -> Select

 * `setItemCaptionGenerator()` is replaced by `setItemLabelGenerator()`